cs4241-19a/fp/README.md

 ### Technologies Used and How We Used Them:

-- HTML: divided main pages into their own html files to help modularize the code and display certain content for certain aspects of the site
+- <b>HTML:</b> divided main pages into their own html files to help modularize the code and display certain content for certain aspects of the site

-- CSS: A bootstrap template found on TemplateMag; we additionally altered CSS through flexbox and editing style, color, font, size,etc...
+- <b>CSS:</b> A bootstrap template found on TemplateMag; we additionally altered CSS through flexbox and editing style, color, font, size,etc...

-- Javascript:
+- <b>Javascript:</b>
   - <u>In general:</u> helped to modify content on the website, interact with user’s actions, and connect the front-end and back-end of the project
   - <u>Node.js:</u> used for server-side
   - <u>Nodemailer:</u> used to help us send booking confirmation emails from our account to the specified recipients
   - <u>Lowdb:</u> used for our database and make sure that our data is persistent

-- Middleware:
+- <b>Middleware:</b>
   - <u>Express:</u> a middleware and routing web framework with minimal functionality that listens for requests and calls the appropriate functions
   - <u>bodyParser:</u> parses incoming http request bodies before handlers.
   - <u>Passport and Passport-local:</u> authenticates requests through strategies such as the Local strategy(in this example).